MicrosoftEdge/WebView2Feedback/specs/ScreenCaptureRequested.md

 the WebView2 and/or iframe corresponding to the CoreWebView2Frame or any of its descendant iframes requests permission to use the Screen Capture API before the UI is shown.

-To maintain backwards compatibility, by default we plan to raise `ScreenCaptureRequested` on both `CoreWebView2Frame` and `CoreWebView2`.
+For convenience of the end developer, by default we plan to raise `ScreenCaptureRequested` on both `CoreWebView2Frame` and `CoreWebView2`.
 The `CoreWebView2Frame` event handlers will be invoked first, before the `CoreWebView2` event handlers.
 If `Handled` is set true as part of